Robustly increasing compassion in future AI

 We also reverse the Q&A process in instruction-tuning — creating answers from questions and questions from answers—to maximize variety across both sides of the pair.

-Thank you to Macroscopic Ventures, Simon Newstead and an anonymous donor for a total of $45,000 to help CaML!
+Thank you to Macroscopic Ventures, Longview Philanthropy, Simon Newstead and an anonymous donor for a total of $45,000 to help CaML!
 This has helped pay our salaries, pay for compute and enabled us to keep pushing boundaries.

 We are grateful to the Hive and AI for Animals communities for their support and for creating the Animal Harms Assessment benchmark.
 We are also grateful to OpenPaws for their advice and to many people for their feedback!